mantidproject/vesuvio/README.md

 #### run

-The `run` command has one optional argument:
-- `--yes` - If provided, this argument automatically inputs `Y` when prompted for user input.

 Usage example:
-- `mvesuvio run --yes` - Run the vesuvio analysis, automatically providing `Y` when prompted.
 - `mvesuvio run`- Run the vesuvio analysis, will wait for user input when prompted.

 ### Importing mvesuvio in workbench